imagej/imagej.github.io/_pages/Bio-Formats.md

 Daily builds
 ------------

-{% include warning-box content='The daily builds are """not yet released""" and should be considered """beta""" in quality.
+{% include warning-box content='The daily builds are **not yet released** and should be considered **beta** in quality.
 There may be new bugs.
-In particular, you should """avoid exporting data using the Bio-Formats Exporter""" because the files it writes might not be readable later by release versions of Bio-Formats or other OME-compliant tools.' %}
+In particular, you should **avoid exporting data using the Bio-Formats Exporter** because the files it writes might not be readable later by release versions of Bio-Formats or other OME-compliant tools.' %}

 Fiji ships release versions of Bio-Formats.
 However, given the long time frame between releases, you can update to the latest code by toggling the **Bio-Formats** update site, which includes the latest bug-fixes.